How to Create a Food Delivery App In 2026 : A Complete Development Guide

 3.2.1.
 Sprint Planning

 The key to successful agile development is sprint planning.
-It means dividing your MVP into smaller pieces that are easier to handle and setting explicit deadlines and deliverables.
+It means dividing your MVP development into smaller pieces that are easier to handle and setting explicit deadlines and deliverables.

 You and your team decide what needs to be in the first release and what can wait until later.
 Don't try to make every feature that your competitors do.
 Only pay attention to the most important flows for each user role.